Who we are

 Tens of thousands of groups have joined up as members, signed up for one of our newsletters, read our online materials, attended one of our workshops or conferences, or used our products.
-You can browse a list of the groups we work with here.

 A key part of our work takes place in concert with business.
 We believe that business is good and can do good.
 We partner with businesses who feel the same way about their role in creating shared value for the communities in which they work.

-As with any pioneering, innovative and risky idea, Our Community was born from the wisdom, passion and experience of a small number of highly committed people.
+Like any pioneering, innovative and risky idea, Our Community was born from the wisdom, passion and experience of a small number of highly committed people.

 Denis was one of the inaugural 15 Australians in 1995 to be awarded the Vincent Fairfax scholarship to explore issues of leadership and ethics.
-He pays tribute for his inspiration in starting Our Community to the Vincent Fairfax Foundation and for its ongoing commitment to ethical leadership.
+He pays tribute to the Vincent Fairfax Foundation for his inspiration in starting Our Community and for its ongoing commitment to ethical leadership.